supmagie/Docker-Postgresql-pgadmin4-redmine-container/README.md

 About the container name, you can choose what you want.
 I choosed `postgresql`.

-I also used the default ports for Postgresql, `5432`.
+I also used the default ports for Postgresql: `5432`.

 I created 2 volumes to stores the data on the hosts:

-- The first one is to store an init file if you want to create specific settings when you start the container
+- The first one is to store an init file if you want to create specific settings when you start the container.
+It's the best idea for set you database with your own settings.
-- The second one is to store the data of the databases
+- The second one is to store the data of the databases.

 Next step is to setup the environment.
 Let's check further:

 `POSTGRES_DB: redminedb` is the name of the db we want to create.
-If you don't set a name, Posgre will use the username as database name.
+If you don't set a name, Posgres will use the username as database name.

 `POSTGRES_USER: redmine` is the user we want to set to access the db

 `POSTGRES_PASSWORD: redmine` is the password of this user

-`POSTGRES_INIDB_ARGS: "--encoding=UTF-8"` is to avois issues with the init files
+`POSTGRES_INIDB_ARGS: "--encoding=UTF-8"` is to avoid issues with the init files

 You can also add other environment settings.
-Please chech the following Office Docker Hub link for more details:
+Please check the following Official Docker Hub link for more details:

 <https://hub.docker.com/_/postgres>

-I choosed `postgres` as hostname.
+I chose`postgres` as hostname.
 We will use it later.

 The restart option should be `restart:always` because it's database and we want the container to restart if we have problem.

-And, user is set to `root`.
+Finally, user is set to `root`.

 #### Pgadmin4